dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

     but captured variables were already "moveable" and `fixed` was not allowed for them.

 - We could allow `await`/`yield` inside `unsafe` except inside `fixed` statements (compiler cannot pin variables across method boundaries).
-  That might result in some unexpected behavior, for example around `stackalloc` as described below.
+  That might result in some unexpected behavior, for example around `stackalloc` as described in the nested bullet point below.
+  Otherwise, hoisting pointers is supported even today in some scenarios (there is an example below related to pointers as arguments), so there should be no other limitations in allowing this.

   - We could disallow the unsafe variant of `stackalloc` in async/iterator methods, because the stack-allocated buffer does not live across `await`/`yield` statements.
     It does not feel necessary because unsafe code by design does not prevent "use after free".